 Since our services and the resulting construction activities take place largely in the UK, we consider the risk very low and we currently have no activities (nor are we aware of any activities on the part of our contractor supply chains) in areas deemed to be of high or medium risk.

-Furthermore, Scape’s framework procurement is governed by the Public Contracts Regulations 2015 and Scape uses the standard supplier questionnaire, PAS 91, to ensure responsible and compliant procurement.
+Furthermore, SCAPE’s framework procurements are governed by the Public Contracts Regulations 2015 and SCAPE uses the standard supplier questionnaire, PAS 91, to ensure responsible and compliant procurement.
 Although the MSA is not covered in PAS 91, we do ask a supplemental question to establish the steps a bidder has taken to ensure that slavery and human trafficking is not taking place in any part of its business or in any supply chain member.
 Our assessment of a bidder’s response considers the information they provide in respect of compliance and the procedures they have in place to meet the requirements under the MSA.

-In each of our signed frameworks, robust and effective contractual clauses are included to address slavery and human trafficking in the supply chain and cover:
+In each of our signed frameworks, contractual clauses are included to address slavery and human trafficking in the supply chain and cover:

-As a managed framework provider, we regularly carry out annual audits on all our framework contractors.
+As a managed framework provider, we carry out annual audits on all our framework contractors.
 Compliance with the MSA forms part of this annual audit.
 Evidence is collected for each audit requirement and this is assessed in terms of compliance with legal requirements and/or performance measures.
 If we have reason to believe that a contractor or supplier may have been in breach of our requirements and expectations with regard to the use of slave or bonded labour, we will report this to the GLAA who will take any appropriate action or offer further guidance.

 Our performance indicators

 We intend to adopt a continuous improvement approach to our performance in this area.
 We will know the effectiveness of the steps that we are taking to ensure that slavery and/or human trafficking is not taking place within our business or supply chain if any reports or concerns regarding slavery or human trafficking in our operations or supply chains are identified.

 Responsibility for compliance

 This statement was approved by the Board of Directors of SCAPE on 30th July 2020, and signed by Mark Robinson, Group Chief Executive.